 It’s high in many important nutrients, including calcium, potassium, phosphorus, riboflavin, and vitamin B12 (

 Yogurt has also been associated with a wide variety of health benefits.

+Remember that not all yogurts contain probiotics, since these beneficial bacteria are often killed during processing.
 Look for yogurts that contain live cultures to make sure you’re getting your dose of probiotics.
-Additionally, make sure to opt for yogurts with minimal added sugar.
+Additionally, opt for products with minimal sugar.

 Probiotic yogurt is made from fermented milk.
 It’s high in nutrients and may help reduce body weight, lower blood pressure, and improve bone health.

 The term “fermented foods” refers to any foods that have undergone fermentation, the chemical breakdown of sugar by yeast and bacteria (